 Another good option is a waterproof and fireproof safe in your house.

 You should also keep multiple copies of your will.
-It's a good idea to have your attorney keep a copy of your will on file.
+It's a good idea to have your attorney or law firm keep a copy of your will on file.